Skip to main content

 Wealth Protection in Bankruptcy and Serial Entrepreneurship (Job Market Paper)

-Authors : Kang Donghyun (Copenhagen Business School)
+Authors : Kang Donghyun (Erasmus University Rotterdam)

-Presenter : Donghyun Kang (Copenhagen Business School)
+Presenter : Donghyun Kang (Erasmus University Rotterdam)

 Discussant : Geoffery Zheng (NYU Shanghai)